Ah, are you looking forward to the big push? Private Baldrick:

 - Strangely, the gods of Discworld themselves may be an example of the first type, most notably in Small Gods.
 They play games with humanity on a board, and have no concept whatsoever that the people down there are real, until the climax, when Om goes up to Cori Celesti, the home of the gods, and forces them to pay attention to him and call off the war.

 - Played with in Ender's Game by Orson Scott Card.
 Ender realizes he was sending real pilots into battle while he himself stayed safe, thinking it was all a simulation.
 It's both a plot point and the basis of the sequel that, had he known, he couldn't have done it.
-The first sequel is spent trying to make up for what he has done.
+Speaker for the Dead is spent trying to make up for what he has done.

 - Admiral James Cutter in Clear and Present Danger is depicted this way.